Brian Finneran

-Early years
+Early life

 Finneran attended Santa Margarita Catholic High School in Rancho Santa Margarita, California, and finished his three-year career there with a school career-record 177 receptions.
 Finneran received scholarship offers to play college football for the Oregon Ducks and Oregon State Beavers.
 However, the only school to offer a football scholarship to both Finneran and his twin brother was Villanova.

 College career

 Finneran and his identical twin brother, Brad, played college football for Villanova University and were lettermen.
 As a senior, Finneran had 96 receptions for 1,389 yards, earning All-American honors from the Associated Press and being awarded the Walter Payton Award, which is given to the nation's top Division I-AA offensive player.
 He had 265 receptions for 3,872 yards and 34 touchdowns over his entire college career.
 He had his number 25 jersey retired by Villanova in the fall of 2003.

 Professional career

 Prior to joining the Falcons, Finneran played for the NFL Europa Barcelona Dragons where he was named All-NFL Europe.
 After coming to America and joining the Falcons, he proved to be a consistent possession receiver.
 Finneran tore ligaments in his left knee during Falcons practice on July 30, 2006, and missed the entire 2006 season.
 He missed his second straight season after tearing the reconstructed anterior cruciate ligament in his left knee.
 Before injuries forced him to miss the previous two seasons, he was the preferred target of quarterback Michael Vick despite generally starting in the slot receiver position.
 He returned to the field in 2008 but did not start and saw limited action.
 He was re-signed to a one-year contract on February 11, 2010.